RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/DeclareBond.md

 This mover is often used after adding geometry with the [[PeptideStubMover]], and prior to closing loops with the [[GeneralizedKIC mover|GeneralizedKICMover]].

+If the mover crashes with a "doesn't have connection" error, this is because you need to create a new inter-residue connection for the residue where your bond is.
+You can accomplish this by giving the connected residues their own [[params files|Residue-Params-file]] with a CONNECT line for each connection.

 ## Full options

 ```xml